960018/docker-images/README.md

 # Docker Images

-A collection of Docker images for various services and applications, built for both amd64 and arm64 architectures and published to GitHub Container Registry.
+A collection of Docker images for various services and applications, built for arm64 architecture and published to GitHub Container Registry.

 ## Available Images